A controversial bill proposing changes to Türkiye’s anti-spying law was rejected by a majority of votes at Parliament late Thursday.

 The bill was meant to address what the article does not cover, which includes abducting foreign nationals or members of foreign intelligence, following targets in Türkiye, or gathering intelligence or documents.

-The seven-year prison term goes up to 12 years during the war and if the crime is committed by those serving in war preparations or strategically important units for national security.
+The seven-year prison term goes up to 12 years during times of war and if the crime is committed by those serving in war preparations or strategically important units for national security.

 The article stipulated that for the crime to occur, the perpetrator must act in line with the strategic interests or instructions of a foreign state or organization and that this foreign organization must not be established in accordance with Turkish law.